sframe-wg/sframe/draft-ietf-sframe-enc.md

                          "", CipherSuite.Nh)
 ~~~~~

-For compactness, we do not send the whole epoch number.
+For compactness, we do not send the whole ratchet step.
 Instead, we send only
 its low-order `R` bits, where `R` is a value set by the application.
 Different
-senders may use differen values of `R`, but each receiver of a given sender
+senders may use different values of `R`, but each receiver of a given sender
 needs to know what value of `R` is used by the sender so that they can recognize
 when they need to ratchet (vs. expecting a new key).  `R` effectively defines a
 re-ordering window, since no more than 2<sup>`R`</sup> ratchet steps can be